-I'm an enthusiastic bioinformatician focused on the analysis of large-scale genomic data sets, and a PhD student at the Transmissible Cancer Group.
-My strongest scientific interest is in elucidating the influence of subtle evolutionary and mutational processes on cancer; I also have an interest in molecular evolution, microbiology and mathematical modelling.
+Adrian is an enthusiastic bioinformatician focused on the analysis of large-scale genomic data sets, and a PhD student at the

-My current research revolves around the design of computational methods for the extraction and analysis of high-dimensional data sets, with the aim of unravelling the evolutionary history of an 11,000-year-old contagious cancer.
-As part of this research, I have developed Somatypus, a computational pipeline for identifying mutations in large numbers of cancer samples, and muttree, a pipeline for constructing phylogenetic trees and discovering recurrent mutations in them.
-Previously, during my computer science postgraduate studies in Spain, I developed IonGAP, an online platform for the assembly and analysis of bacterial genomes.
+Adrian's current research revolves around the design of computational methods for the extraction and analysis of high-dimensional data sets, with the aim of unravelling the evolutionary history of CTVT, an 11,000-year-old contagious cancer.
+As part of this research, he has developed Somatypus, a computational pipeline for identifying mutations in large numbers of cancer samples, and muttree, a tool for constructing phylogenetic trees and discovering recurrent mutations in them.
+Previously, during his computer science postgraduate studies and internship in Spain, Adrian developed IonGAP, an online platform for the assembly and analysis of bacterial genomes, as well as a QIIME-based workflow for the analysis of metagenomic sequence data.

-My expertise is in genomic data analysis, statistical programming and computational pipeline design.
-I also write scientific dissemination articles for my personal website, divulgatum.
+His expertise is in genomic data analysis, statistical programming and computational pipeline design.
+He also writes scientific dissemination articles for his personal website, divulgatum.

 See Adrian's full CV on LinkedIn.

 Subject groups/Research projects

 Adrian Baez-Ortega, Fabian Lorenzo-Diaz, Mariano Hernandez, Carlos Ignacio Gonzalez-Vila, Jose Luis Roda-Garcia, Marcos Colebrook, Carlos Flores

 IonGAP: integrative bacterial genome analysis for Ion Torrent sequence data